dawn-infra-labs/dawn-secure-transport/architecture/README.md

 This directory contains the core architectural documents for **dawnset**.

 Each file describes a major subsystem or design pillar of the platform.
-All documents are transport‑agnostic and apply across REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS.
+All documents are **transport‑agnostic** and provide a unified framework for resilient communication across various protocols, including REALITY, uTLS, XTLS‑Vision, XHTTP, and VLESS.

-These documents reference the underlying source protocols rather than the Rux Protocol Suite, because the system architecture is transport‑agnostic and applies independently of any specific amalgamated or extended protocol.
+These documents reference the underlying source protocols rather than the Rux Protocol Suite, as the system architecture is designed to be independently applicable of any specific amalgamated or extended protocol.

 ---

 ## Files in This Directory

-- **overview.md**
-  High‑level description of the system architecture and its major components.
+- **overview.md** High‑level description of the system architecture, modular design, and its primary functional components.

-- **transport-architecture.md**
-  Detailed design of the six transport protocols and their cryptographic envelopes.
+- **transport-architecture.md** Detailed design of the pluggable transport framework, focusing on signal modulation and cryptographic consistency.

-- **node-discovery-architecture.md**
-  Architecture for node discovery, DHT, DNS TXT, ranking, and policy distribution.
+- **node-discovery-architecture.md** Architecture for resilient node discovery, encompassing DHT, DNS TXT, ranking, and regional reachability policies.

-- **ai-routing-architecture.md**
-  Multi-hop routing, risk scoring, and AI‑driven path selection.
+- **ai-routing-architecture.md** Multi‑path relaying logic, risk‑aware scoring, and AI‑driven path selection for connectivity optimization.

-- **crypto-and-future-extensions.md**
-  Cryptographic foundations, hybrid KEX, PQC readiness, and future protocol extensions.
+- **crypto-and-future-extensions.md** Cryptographic foundations, hybrid KEX, PQC readiness, and the framework for adaptive protocol extensions.

-- **threat-model.md**
-  System-wide adversary model, attack surfaces, mitigations, and security assumptions.

-- **data-flow.md**
+- **threat-model.md** System‑wide security model, addressing automated protocol verification risks, traffic pattern analysis, and mitigation strategies.

-  End‑to‑end data flow, handshake sequence, multi-hop forwarding, and session rotation.
+- **data-flow.md** End‑to‑end data flow lifecycle, covering handshake sequencing, multi‑path forwarding, and session rotation.

 ---